ajiayi-debug/sentiment_analysis_bank_reviews/README.md

 To summarise overall intent, two dictionaries containing intent keywords associated with positive and negative sentiment reviews respectively were created.
 These dictionaries were then sorted in descending frequency of keywords.

 ## GPT
 As an extension to our project, we wanted to create a language model that was able to generate replies to reviews.
 For this, the causal language model from HuggingFace was used, with the baseline model 'openai-community/gpt2'.
-The code for the finetuning of the GPT can be found [here](gpt_finetune_causallm.ipynb).
+The code for the finetuning of the GPT can be found [gpt_finetune_causallm.ipynb](gpt_finetune_causallm.ipynb).

 ## Running the database
 Use `docker-compose up` to pull mysql image and create container.
 Take note that port may need to be changed depending on whether your machine is already using the port.
 Refer to (docker-compose.yml) on how to change port.
-Make sure to change the port accordingly in [here](config.json) as well as in MySQL workbench if you would like to open the database in MySQL workbench.
+Make sure to change the port accordingly in [config.json](config.json) as well as in MySQL workbench if you would like to open the database in MySQL workbench.